dpham03/TripAdvisory2.0/README.md

 	Image 2: A sunset over a mountain range.

 User Text Input: \
-	I am departing from Tokyo, Japan in December and will return in July.
-My budget is retirement budget monthly cost under $2000 , and I prefer local delicacies .
-I will be traveling family of four for gap year , and I enjoy polar bear watching .
-I prefer a fishing village destination with humid weather.
-I will travel via private jet and prefer to use EUR for transactions.
-My accommodation choice is luxury resort , and my transportation preference is rental car .
-I want a romantic experience with sustainable tourism focus.
-My trip should be intense , and I love historical immersion .
-I am interested in Coachella and will need full travel insurance , medical-only insurance , cancellation protection , adventure sports coverage , no travel insurance needed .
-I prefer locations with politically stable and assistance for elderly support.
-For nightlife, I prefer clubbing , and my adventure level is low .
-I will also be adding airport lounge access to my trip.
+	I am departing from New York, USA in August and will return in March.
+My budget is ultra-luxury travel $1000+ per day, and I prefer street food.
+I will be traveling partner for one month, and I enjoy camping.
+I prefer a remote village destination with cold weather.
+My transportation preference is public transport.
+My trip is in spring, and I am interested in F1 races.
+The local language should be French-speaking, and I need a electronic travel authorization destination.
+My trip should be n, and my adventure level is extreme.
+For nightlife, I prefer beach parties.
+I prefer locations with low-crime area and service dog friendly support.
+I am interested in a cultural experience with sustainable tourism focus.
+I will also be adding guided city tours to my trip.

-###Processing Steps \
+### Processing Steps \
 Step 1: Process images: \
 	Extract image embeddings folder: image_embeddings_extraction.py -> return a csv image_embeddings.csv (512,)